WorldHealthOrganization/smart-emcare/input/pagecontent/artifacts.md

 {% include ext-list-generator.md %}

+### Questionnaires
+The following Questionnaires have been used as part of the implementation guide.

+{% include res-list-generator.md type="Questionnaire" %}

 ### Terminology

 The following ValueSets and CodeSystems have been used as part of this implementation guide.